What Are G-10 and FR-4?

 To create G-10 and FR-4, multiple layers of glass cloth are stacked then soaked in epoxy resin.
 The process is finished by compressing the resulting material under heat until the epoxy cures.
 After the curing is finished the subsequent product is a flat sheet of fiberglass laminate, most often a few millimeters thick.

 What Are G-10 and FR-4 Used For?

 Since these composites do have characteristics of high strength, low moisture absorption, and high level of electrical insulation and chemical resistance, they have been commonly used in the construction of:

 - Printed Circuit Boards

 - Screw Terminal Strips

 Printed Circuit Boards are used in almost every electronic application that you can think of.
-There are plenty of examples of systems that are typically used in ‘safe’ environments such as personal computers which are not often exposed to water or other corrosive materials but that doesn’t represent the majority of electronics.
+There are plenty of examples of systems that are typically used in ‘safe’ environments such as personal computers, which are not often exposed to water or other corrosive materials–but that doesn’t represent the majority of electronics.

-Recently, smartphones have begun designing their phones to operate even after being completely submerged.
+Recently, smartphone manufacturers have begun designing their phones to operate even after being completely submerged.
 Although this process mainly relies on crafty engineering to create water-tight seals around the device’s electrical components, the humidity will still find its way into the device.
 The ability to have an electronic routing system that repels water allows users to continue to operate their device after conditions that would have previously led to catastrophic electronic failure.

 There is no doubt that innovations in reliability like this have had a large impact on how the world operates.
-G-10 has served as a solution to many electronics issues over the past decade but, G-10’s utilization has started to taper off significantly because of FR-4.
+G-10 has served as a solution to many electronics issues over the past decade, but G-10’s utilization has started to taper off significantly because of FR-4.